tcpipuk/go-matrix-openai-wiki-bot/README.md

 # go-matrix-openai-wiki-bot

-A Matrix bot that searches Wikipedia for articles based on user commands, summarizes them using OpenAI's GPT model, caches the summaries, and replies in Matrix rooms.
+A Matrix bot that searches Wikipedia for articles based on user commands, summarises them using OpenAI's GPT model, caches the summaries, and replies in Matrix rooms.

 ## Features